Ph.D. in Social Work and Anthropology

 Explore anthropology faculty interests

-• Social work
+• Social work in the SWAN degree

-Schools of social work are facing a somewhat different challenge, as students have long been trained in working in urban settings and in cultural competence but are now increasingly requesting the knowledge and skills needed to work in a global context.
+Schools of social work are facing a somewhat different challenge, as students have long been trained in working in urban settings and cultural competence but are now increasingly requesting the knowledge and skills needed to work in a global context.
 The highest levels of the profession are now recognizing the need to train students for global work.
 The National Association of Social Workers (NASW), the largest international organization of professional social workers, with 145,000 members, has a commitment to international social work.
 NASW has a standing International Committee that assists in developing international activities and education and facilitates NASW's participation in international social work organizations.

 The skillset required for international social work draws on the basic cross-cultural appreciation and an understanding of the role of culture in service delivery and policy development that defines the discipline of anthropology.
 Social work students seek skills and knowledge that will prepare them to work for international NGOs, the United Nations, global and local foundations and a wide range of governmental agencies.
 Our anthropology Ph.D. graduates have successfully found employment in these types of settings.
 Focused training in anthropology, led by WSU faculty with extensive international experience, will give SWAN students skills in and understanding the role of cultural beliefs, values and practices in urban issues and problems.